 NAPP Step 1: Academic Consultation Phase

-This phase is required; consultation should be completed 4 to 12 months in advance of the desired program offering.
+This phase is required and consultation should be completed 4 to 12 months in advance of the desired program offering.

 NAPP Step 2: Administrative & Implementation Phase

 NAPP Step 3: Notification Phase